MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/xaml-markup-extensions.md

 - If a property has a non- `null` value by default but you want to set it to  `null`, set it to the `{x:Null}` markup extension.
 - If a property is of type `Type`, you can assign it to a  `Type` object using the markup extension `{x:Type someClass}`.
 - You can define arrays in XAML using the `x:Array` markup extension.
 This markup extension has a required attribute named  `Type` that indicates the type of the elements in the array.
 - The `Binding` markup extension is discussed in [Part 4.
 Data Binding Basics](~/xamarin-forms/xaml/xaml-basics/data-binding-basics.md).
+- The `RelativeSource` markup extension is discussed in [Relative Bindings](~/xamarin-forms/app-fundamentals/data-binding/relative-bindings.md).

 ## The ConstraintExpression Markup Extension